 4 outdoor attractions in Dubai to visit before they close for summer

-Here are 4 outdoor attractions in Dubai to visit before summer
+Here are 4 outdoor attractions in Dubai to visit before the summer turns up the heat.

 Dubai Garden Glow